 This formal phrasing can work for any style of wedding.
-It’s particularly appropriate if you will be having a more traditional wedding with a religious ceremony, followed by formal reception.
-It can give your guests a heads up to the fact that your event will be classy and elegant.
+It’s particularly appropriate if you will be having a more traditional wedding with a religious ceremony, followed by a formal reception.
+It can give your guests a heads-up about the fact that your event will be classy and elegant.

 However, if you and your fiancé are hosting a more casual event, the phrasing on your wedding invitations can likewise be more casual.

 Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that always must be included: who, when, and where.
 This means the invitation should give the full names of the couple, and the full names of the hosts if you’re using formal phrasing.
 It should clearly list the time, date, month, and year of the wedding.
 Don’t forget the full address of where it is being held!
 If you are requesting an RSVP, this should be written in the lower left corner of the invitation.